Miller Arnold case: Foreign reactions

 Outside of Prussia the interventions by the king were received positively.
 They were considered to be as an example of a just ruler that sided with the commoners against nobility.
 Catherine the Great is said to have called the king "Solomon of the North" and sent to her senate a copy of the king's protocol dated 11 December 1779.
 Furthermore, it is claimed, that the Sultan of Morocco (probably Hassan I of Morocco) had all Prussian prisoners from his jails released without the usual ransom payment after he learned of the affair.
-The Italian engraver Vincenzo Vangelisti positively immortalised the case and the king's interventions with his copperplate etching "Balance de Frederic".
+The Italian engraver Vincenzio Vangelisti positively immortalised the case and the king's interventions with his copperplate etching "Balance de Frederic".

-Assessment of the affair and legend
+Assessment of the legality of Frederick's interventions and legend

-Assessment of the affair
+Assessment of the legality

 Concerning the legality of the interventions by Frederick II, the general view is that the actions of the king were lawful in a formal constitutional sense as they were consistent with the jurisprudential powers of an absolutist monarch.

 Academically, the affair is still subject to debate on two levels: At the lower level, there is still a debate as to whether the king's assessment of the case or the appraisals of the facts by the courts were correct according to the substantive civil law of the time.

 The more important, higher, scholarly debate concerns how the interventions of the king in a specific court case should be viewed.
 A classic view (held, e.g., by Eberhard Schmidt) is that the intervention of Frederick II in the Arnolds' case was illegitimate and constituted a "judicial catastrophe" ("Justizkatastrophe").

-A differing view is that the Prussian justice system was at the time in a phase of transition between unrestrained cabinet justice to the eventual ousting of the monarch from the sphere of justice.
-Christoph Sowada argues that the case is interesting precisely because judicial independence did not exist in Prussian law at the time, but began to exist as an idea.
-Therefore the king's intervention was in accordance with the law and practice of its time but not with its intellectual currents.
+A differing view is that the Prussian justice system was, at the time, in a phase of transition between unrestrained cabinet justice to the eventual ousting of the monarch from the sphere of justice.
+Christoph Sowada argues that the case is interesting precisely because judicial independence did not exist in Prussian law at the time, but was beginning to exist as an idea.
+Therefore, the king's intervention was in accordance with the law and practice of its time but not with its intellectual currents.
 In his view, the case did not delay the move towards judicial independence in Prussia but advanced it.
 Thus, it is argued that the affair should not be viewed as a "judicial catastrophe" but as a stepping stone towards modern conceptions of judicial independence.

 In 1792, the General State Laws for the Prussian States were codified, beginning the official legal reconsideration of the king's role relating to the Prussian judiciary.
-Judicial independence would be formalized on 31 January 1850 via § 86 of the 1850 Prussian Constitution.
+Judicial independence would be formalized on 31 January 1850 via Section 86 of the 1850 Prussian Constitution.